Large-scale peculiar velocities in the universe: Theoretical framework

 \subsection{The Friedmann universes}

 Our discussion so far refers to cosmological models that are inhomogeneous and anisotropic.
-Nevertheless, observations and our theoretical prejudice (the CMB and the Copernican principle) support the homogeneous and isotropic Friedmann-Robertson-Walker (FRW) models.
+Nevertheless, observations and our theoretical prejudice (the CMB and the Copernican principle) support the homogeneous and isotropic Friedmann-Robertson-Walker (FLRW) models.